named-JM/named-JM/README.md

 ### Hi there 👋
+- 🔭 I’m currently a volunteer on our official publication in our College
+- 🌱 I’m currently learning MySQL and Java
+- 🤔 I’m looking for help with skills growth and career path
+- 😄 Pronouns: she/her
 <!--
 **named-JM/named-JM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.